-We are a peaceful Black Lives Matter Vigil meeting every Sunday at sunset in Sandwich Village on Cape Cod.
+We are a peaceful Black Lives Matter Vigil meeting every Sunday at 6:30pm in Sandwich Village on Cape Cod.

 We meet at the Mill Creek Park downtown across from the Gristmill.
 The address is 135 Main St, Sandwich, MA 02563